indie-mirror/indienet-docs/content/site/styleguide/_index.en.md

 <div class='card-content'>
 ```

-When overriding Bulma’s CSS, we override on the Bulma classes.
+When overriding Bulma’s CSS, we override on the Bulma classes. *(While the example illustrates the point, we no longer override `rem`s for `em`s!)*

 ```
 .card-content